zowe/workshop-user-browser-app/README.md

 ### Introducing ZLUX Grid
 When **ngOnInit** runs, it will call out to the REST Dataservice and put the table row results into our cache, but we haven't yet visualized this in any way.
 We need to improve our HTML a bit to do that, and rather than reinvent the wheel, we luckily have a table vizualization library we can rely on - **ZLUX Grid**

-If you inspect `package.json` in the **webClient** folder, you'll see that we've already included @zlux/grid as a dependency - as a link to one of the Zoe github repositories, so it should have been pulled into the **node_modules** folder during the `npm install` operation.
+If you inspect `package.json` in the **webClient** folder, you'll see that we've already included @zlux/grid as a dependency - as a link to one of the Zowe github repositories, so it should have been pulled into the **node_modules** folder during the `npm install` operation.
 We just need to include it in the Angular code to make use of it.
 This comes in two steps:

 1. Edit **webClient/src/app/userbrowser.module.ts**, adding import statements for the zlux widgets above and within the @NgModule statement:
 ```typescript